 Located on the Washington State University (WSU) Tri-Cities campus in Richland, Washington, BSEL is a joint effort between WSU and PNNL.
 Inside the BSEL, researchers are developing technology for converting low-value agricultural byproducts and residues into value-added chemicals for products like plastics, solvents, fibers, pharmaceuticals, and fuel additives.

 The Electricity Infrastructure Operations Center at PNNL brings together industry-leading software, real-time grid data and advanced computation into a fully capable control room.
 Shaped with input from utilities, technology vendors and researchers across the Northwest, the EIOC serves as a unique platform for researching, developing and deploying technologies to better manage and control the grid.
 The new technologies developed here will be transferable across the industry and address the national need for a more reliable and effective electricity grid.

 The Marine Sciences Laboratory (MSL)

 The Marine Sciences Laboratory's, Sequim Marine Research Operations is located on Sequim Bay in Washington's Puget Sound, offers various research capabilities in ecotoxicology, analytical chemistry, wetland and coastal ecology, fisheries, ocean processes, remote sensing, biotechnology and remediation.

-The Microproducts Breakthrough Institute (MBI) is a collaboration between Pacific Northwest National Laboratory and Oregon State University.
+The Microproducts Breakthrough Institute (MBI) is a collaboration between PNNL and Oregon State University.
 The facility, located on the Hewlett-Packard campus in Oregon, is uniquely tailored with capabilities focused for fabrication, modeling, and testing of nano and microchannel-based technologies.
 The mission of the MBI is to develop and commercialize nano and microchannel-based technologies for energy, medical, environmental and national security applications.

 Other PNNL research facilities include: